ADHD Action Plan for Parents

 When you are faced with the possibility of your child having ADHD, you may not know where to turn or what to do.
 The following action plan can help you sort through all the information you need to know and give you a starting point get your child the help he or she needs.

 Learn about ADHD.
 ADHD is not a simple diagnosis.
 Although there are three basic symptoms, inattention, hyperactivity and impulsiveness, these symptoms alone do not begin to tell the story of how ADHD might impact your child.
-Our Parenting Checklist provides you with links to information on everything from getting diagnosed to working with the school system.
-Look over the information listed on the checklist.
+Our Should You Label Your Child "ADHD"? provides you with an overview of ADHD information.
 The more you know, the more you will be able to help your child and be his advocate at school.

 Get an evaluation.
 An accurate diagnosis is important when planning out strategies and treatments.
 Because ADHD is a medical diagnosis, it cannot be diagnosed by your school.
 You will need to have an evaluation completed by a qualified medical professional.
 Many parents begin with their pediatrician or family physician.
 Some of these types of doctors are quite familiar with ADHD and feel comfortable and confident diagnosing it.
 Others may not be and may refer you to a psychologist for an evaluation.
 Before making an appointment with a mental health provider, such as a psychologist or psychiatrist, check with your health insurance company.
 You may be required to have a referral in order for services to be paid.